Our Ministry

 Funerals and Memorial Services

-St. James offers this service to both members of the congregation and to those in the community at large.
+St. James, as well as our sister congregation Good Shepherd, offers this service to both members of the congregation and to those in the community at large.
 The parish hall is available for receptions following the service.
 Please call the church office to make arrangements.

 Contact Us